jackie-ho/car-repository/resources/01-user-interface/event-handlers-lesson/readme.md

 As we discussed earlier, the other way to handle events are with the combination of event listeners and event handlers.
 Some common event listeners we see are onClickListener and onFocusChangeListener, which have the respective handlers onClick() and onFocusChange().
 Event listeners are tied to existing View objects through methods such as setOnClickListener, which accepts an onClickListener, which in turns implements the onClick event.
 This flow is actually displayed visually in your code, which we will see in the upcoming demo.

-> Check: Ask the student to come up with some examples of custom views they think would be worth implementing, and what views they would extend to do it.

 <a name="demo"></a>